Build Your Own BPQ32 Packet Node

 Your Setup

-This node runs BPQ32 on a Shuttle standalone PC with Ubuntu, configured for headless operation and remote access.
-It’s built for reliability and simplicity—no GUI, no distractions.
-The system connects to a NinoTNC modem on HF, with additional ports available for VHF/UHF packet experimentation.
+This node runs BPQ32 on a Shuttle standalone PC using Ubuntu in headless mode.
+It is designed for reliability and simplicity—no GUI, no distractions.
+The system connects to a NinoTNC modem on HF, with additional ports available for VHF/UHF experimentation.

 Configuration is modular and transparent, using INI‑style files and manual routines.
 Backups are physical and deliberate, with logging handled outside the node for full control.
 The node integrates with Winlink RMS and local packet paths, offering mailbox access, forwarding, and a clean interface for users.